From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Latent-Action Interfaces for Control

-UniVLA~\citep{UniVLA_RSS_25} targets cross-embodiment VLA learning from heterogeneous videos by addressing a recurring failure mode of latent-action discovery: transition-based codes can entangle controllable effects with task-irrelevant visual changes (e.g., camera motion, other agents, scene clutter).
-To mitigate this, UniVLA learns \emph{task-centric} latent actions that serve as a compact action-token interface for instruction-conditioned policies, while explicitly accounting for nuisance dynamics during latent discovery.
+UniVLA~\citep{UniVLA_RSS_25} targets cross-embodiment instruction-conditioned policy learning by addressing a recurring failure mode of latent-action discovery: transition codes can entangle controllable task progress with camera motion, other agents, background changes, or scene clutter.
+The main change is to make the latent-action vocabulary task-centric, so that the policy predicts tokens associated with task-relevant change rather than arbitrary visual difference.

 UniVLA learns latent actions in a learned feature space rather than pixels, using DINOv2~\citep{Dinov2_2023} patch features as both inputs and prediction targets.
-It then introduces a two-stage decoupling procedure.
-In Stage~1, language instruction embeddings condition both the encoder and decoder; with task semantics supplied by language, the quantized latent actions are encouraged to encode residual, task-irrelevant dynamics and environmental changes.
-In Stage~2, the Stage~1 components (including the task-irrelevant codebook) are reused and frozen, and a newly initialized \emph{task-centric} codebook is learned without language conditioning.
-The decoder now reconstructs the future feature using both task-irrelevant and task-centric latents, which encourages the new codebook to capture task-relevant changes that can replace the role of language in explaining the transition.
+Its key mechanism is a language-guided factorization of transition information.
+With language conditioning, one latent branch is encouraged to absorb task-irrelevant variation needed for reconstruction, such as camera or background change.
+A second task-centric codebook is then trained to explain the remaining transition structure without language conditioning in the discovery model.
+This gives the downstream policy a latent vocabulary intended to track task progress rather than generic visual change.

-The resulting task-centric codes are used as discrete action tokens for VLA pretraining: videos are labeled with task-centric latent actions, and an autoregressive vision--language model is trained to predict these tokens from the current observation and instruction.
-For deployment, UniVLA trains a lightweight action decoder that maps predicted latent tokens (with visual context) into the robot’s native control space.
-Unlike LAPA, which uses latent actions only as a pretraining target and then discards them at test time, UniVLA retains the latent vocabulary as the policy’s output interface and grounds it through this decoder.
+The task-centric codes are used as persistent action tokens for policy learning: videos are labeled with these tokens, an autoregressive vision--language policy predicts them from observation and instruction, and a lightweight action decoder grounds each predicted token into the robot's native control space.
+Unlike LAPA, which discards the latent-action head after pretraining, UniVLA retains the latent vocabulary as the policy's output interface at deployment.

-A limitation is that the task-irrelevant/task-centric factorization is only approximate: nuisance dynamics can still leak into the task-centric codes when language conditioning is imperfect or when the visual context contains correlated distractors, which can complicate grounding and reduce controllability under distribution shift (e.g., new viewpoints or embodiments).